CMU-MSAII-BNY-AIHUB/IRGraph/user-interface/README.md

 # Extending NeoDash for Customized BKGraph Website
-This README provides step-by-step instructions on how to set up your development environment to extend NeoDash for our specific needs, focusing on creating a more customized experience for querying earnings call transcripts through a knowledge graph.
+This README provides step-by-step instructions on how to set up your development environment to extend NeoDash for creating a more customized experience for querying earnings call transcripts through a knowledge graph.

 > Reference: https://neo4j.com/labs/neodash/2.4/developer-guide/build-and-run/